evanx/chronica/README.md

          content:
             title: "My test article about nothing"
 ```
-where we wish to test Facebook sharing in the above example, so we specify `facebookexternalhit` as the user-agent, via the ExpressJS `headers` to use for the HTTP request.
+where we wish to test Facebook sharing and so specify `facebookexternalhit` as the user-agent, via the ExpressJS `headers` for the HTTP request.

 For HTML monitoring, we plan to add tests for:
 - elements by CSS selectors, e.g. using cheerio

-The `HtmlMonitor` component has defined defaults for regex for the `content` extracts e.g. for page title and canonical link in our `HtmlMonitor.yaml` class decorator:
+The `HtmlMonitor` component has defined defaults for regex for the `content` values.
+In particular,
+see our `HtmlMonitor.yaml` class decorator:
 ```yaml
 class: HtmlMonitor
 source: HtmlMonitor.js